-Public folders in Office 365 and Exchange Online
+Public folders in Microsoft 365, Office 365, and Exchange Online

 Public folders are designed for shared access and provide an easy and effective way to collect, organize, and share information with other people in your workgroup or organization.
 Public folders help organize content in a deep hierarchy that's easy to browse.
 Users will see the full hierarchy in Outlook, which makes it easy for them to browse for the content they're interested in.

-Public folders are available in the following Outlook clients: Outlook Web App for Exchange 2013, Outlook 2007, Outlook 2010, Outlook 2013, and Outlook for Mac.
+Public folders are available in the following Outlook clients: Outlook on the web (formerly known as Outlook Web App), Outlook 2007 or later, and Outlook for Mac.